DES-simeon/Fairsale/README.md

 # Fairsale

 Suggestions for upstream fixes/features.
-You are probably looking for [https://github.com/DES-simeon/branche-contracts](this repo) with all the branche contracts.
+You are probably looking for [this repo](https://github.com/DES-simeon/branche-contracts) with all the branche contracts.